davidhalvorsen/ALT_Introns_Exons_and_Promoters/README.md

 There is massive genomic instability and cell death!
 ```

 It's hard to picture that list of telomere lengths, so I've made a barplot in R. Note that the red line is for the 5 kb p53-mediated senescence and that the black line is the 3 kbp cell crisis point (Harley 2008).
+Note that the telomere lengths from the Python code don't match the ones I used for the R code.
+The R code #s are from an earlier attempt.
+You could use the code from the Telomere_Math_Models folder to replicate this stuff.

 ```r
 telomere_lengths <- list(5583, 12162, 6389, 9970, 10351, 7970, 10257, 10570, 11226, 10003, 12418, 5145, 9841, 8593, 3683, 9251, 7884, 5070, 9813, 5316, 6170, 5067, 6420, 10141, 3465, 6754, 11450, 5883, 11551, 7127, 7170, 11200, 7788, 7079, 5492, 11992, 8606, 11573, 4600, 6108, 9872, 9659, 7811, 8597, 6907, 3161, 5425, 7053, 5638, 5540, 12154, 7962, 11386, 5722, 6675, 11306, 2967, 11208, 10478, 8560, 12603, 7522, 10607, 4044, 6816, 4172, 5127, 8953, 7438, 9860, 11952, 4076, 11505, 8247, 9124, 6027, 12625, 3031, 8991, 4777, 5177, 9458, 5578, 7392, 6019, 4637, 4912, 4458, 11358, 5594, 12343, 3874)